wncc/TSS-2021/Python & its Applications/Week-3/README.md

 You can go through [this video](https://www.youtube.com/watch?v=Wdyn1uGkRAU) if you want to learn more about making **surfaces** in Pygame.

 ## Making the ship function
 After building the basic setup, the next setup is to make the ship respond to user's inputs.
 In this section we will work on making the ship move according to input from the keyboard.
 Through this you will learn more about events.
 Another concept you will be introduced to is refactoring.
-Refactoring restructures the code so as to make it easier for you as well as other people to understand it as welss as develop it further.
+Refactoring restructures the code so as to make it easier for you as well as other people to understand it and develop it further.
 You can go through [this notebook](https://github.com/Karrthik-Arya/TSS-2021/blob/main/Python%20%26%20its%20Applications/Week-3/Ship_Function.ipynb) to learn about refactoring and piloting the ship.

 To learn more about events in Pygame you can go through [this](https://www.youtube.com/watch?v=umHZ6wnQTyQ) and [this](https://www.youtube.com/watch?v=nE5EeQPiznU) video.
-You can also go through the [documentation](https://www.pygame.org/docs/ref/event.html) for this especially to get to know about what kinds of events does pygame support.
-You can tak input from mouse even joystick.
+You can also go through the [documentation](https://www.pygame.org/docs/ref/event.html) for this, especially to get to know about what kinds of events does pygame support.
+You can take input from mouse or even joystick.

 Next thing to do would be to give the ship the ability to shoot bullets.
 To do this you will learn about the concept of *sprites*.
 A sprite is a two dimensional image that is part of the larger graphical scene.
 Typically a sprite will be some kind of object in the scene that will be interacted with.
 You can learn about that in [this notebook](https://github.com/Karrthik-Arya/TSS-2021/blob/main/Python%20%26%20its%20Applications/Week-3/Bullets.ipynb).

 ## Creating Aliens
 Creating aliens is going to be quite similar to creating the ship.
-However, the difference is that while there was only a single ship, but there is a fleet of aliens.
+However, the difference is that while there was only a single ship, there is a fleet of aliens.
 So we will be creating rows of aliens that will move sideways as well as downward.
 You can learn about this in [this notebook](https://github.com/Karrthik-Arya/TSS-2021/blob/main/Python%20%26%20its%20Applications/Week-3/Creating_Aliens.ipynb).

 ## Making the Aliens Function
 We have created the fleet of aliens.
 Now we will program those aliens to move in a specific pattern while heading down (just to make it a bit more interesting).
 We will also code the bullets to shoot down the aliens.
 In doing so you will learn about **collisions**.
 To detect collisions we just have to check whether 2 objects(sprites, rects...) overlap.
 Pygame makes this pretty easy to check.
 With this we will also code for ending our game.
 The game ends if any of the aliens hit the ship or reach the bottom.
 We will again use **collision detetction** for this.
 You can go through [this notebook](https://github.com/Karrthik-Arya/TSS-2021/blob/main/Python%20%26%20its%20Applications/Week-3/Alien_Function.ipynb) to see how we do all this.